 Zoom Integration Best Practices:

-Now your Zoom integration is ready, let's look at a few practices to ensure a seamless experience for your attendees.
+Now your Zoom integration is ready, let's look at a few practice steps to ensure your attendees and presenters' seamless experience.

 Best browsers for attendees

 For best results with the Zoom integration (video and audio), ask your audience to use the Chrome browser, or Microsoft Edge Chromium ( any release after January 15th, 2020), as audio is only supported in Chromium-based browsers.

 By default, Zoom requires attendees to be logged in to join meetings.
 This may cause an issue with the Integration, as each attendee would need to have their own Zoom account to join the meeting, and they would be required to either login to their Zoom account beforehand or log in to Zoom from within the MeetingPulse meeting.

 To overcome this setup, you need to turn off "only authenticated users can join meetings from web client" from Zoom settings.
 Here's how you can do that:

 - From your dashboard, Click on Settings >> Meetings (https://zoom.us/profile/setting)